kevinmcfarlane/react-digit-recognizer/README.md

-# Getting Started with Create React App
+# React App with Rust Web Assembly

+The initial version just calls a Rust function to add two numbers and display the result on the home page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).